TheisGregersen/Covid-19-DE/README.md

-# Newest corona updates on Germany
+# Newest covid-19 updates on Germany

 ### Get a quick and easy overview of Germanys situation and se how the virus has spread out since the first outbreak were registered on Januray 28, 2020 in the state of Bavaria.